Charge avalanches and depinning in the Coulomb glass: The role of long-range interactions: Introduction

 \section{Introduction}

-The long-range nature of the Coulomb interaction plays only a secondary role in metals where it remains screened by mobile electrons down to atomic length scales.
-The situation is, however, far more interesting on the insulating side of disorder-driven metal-insulator transitions,\cite{dobrosavljevic:12} where screening is suppressed due to charge localization.
-Here, the unscreened Coulomb interaction leads to the opening of the ``Coulomb gap'' in the electron's single-particle density of states, as first pointed out in pioneering works of Pollack,\cite{pollak:70} as well as Efros and Shklovskii (ES).
-The ES theory\cite{efros:75,shklovskii:88} predicts the universal form of the Coulomb gap in the density of states and explains how its existence modifies hopping transport\cite{shklovskii:88} in disordered insulators, as confirmed later by numerous experiments.\cite{lee:85}
+The long-range nature of the Coulomb interaction plays only a secondary role in metals, where it remains screened by mobile electrons down to atomic length scales.
+The situation is, however, far more interesting on the insulating side of disorder-driven metal-insulator transitions \cite{dobrosavljevic:12}, where screening is suppressed due to charge localization.
+Here, the unscreened Coulomb interaction leads to the opening of the ``Coulomb gap'' in the electronic density of states, as first pointed out in pioneering works of Pollack \cite{pollak:70}, as well as Efros and Shklovskii (ES).
+The ES theory \cite{efros:75,shklovskii:88} predicts a universal form of the Coulomb gap, and explains how its existence modifies hopping transport \cite{shklovskii:88} in disordered insulators, consistent with numerous experiments \cite{lee:85}.
+Early work also revealed that Coulomb interactions in disordered insulators generally contribute to the formation of an extensive number of metastable states, i.e., the formation of the Coulomb glass (CG) \cite{davies:82,davies:84,lee:88}.
+In subsequent work, various aspects of glassy behavior of the CG were explored theoretically \cite{grannan:93,pastor:99,pastor:02,dobrosavljevic:03,mueller:04, grempel:04,pankov:05,kolton:05,mueller:07,surer:09} and experimentally \cite{benchorin:93,ovadyahu:97,vaknin:00-ea,bogdanovich:02, vaknin:02,orlyanchik:04,popovic:04,ovadyahu:06,jaroszynski:06,jaroszynski:07,raicevic:08,raicevic:11,lin:12}.